KLAS-TV: Early years

 KLAS-TV initially broadcast a test pattern for two weeks, beginning on July 8, 1953.
 The station went on-air on the evening of July 22, 1953, becoming Nevada's first television station.
 The station was originally owned by Las Vegas Television Inc., run by Hank Greenspun, owner of the Las Vegas Sun.
-KLAS has always been a CBS affiliate, but maintained a secondary affiliation with ABC, which it would share with KLRJ/KORK-TV (channel 3, now KSNV-DT) from that station's sign on in January 1955, until KSHO-TV (channel 13, now KTNV-TV) debuted in May 1956.
-Billionaire and aviation magnate Howard Hughes enjoyed staying up late and watching television, and he wanted KLAS to broadcast all night for him to watch.
-Hughes also requested the station to play more films about airplanes and cowboys.
-He eventually decided to purchase the station so he could have it operate as he wanted.
+KLAS has always been a CBS affiliate, but maintained a secondary affiliation with ABC, which it would share with KLRJ/KORK-TV (channel 3, now KSNV-DT) from that station's sign on in January 1955, until KSHO-TV (channel 13, now KTNV-TV) affiliated with the network in December 1957.

+Billionaire and aviation magnate Howard Hughes enjoyed staying up late and watching television, and he wanted KLAS to broadcast a full 24-hour/7-day-a-week schedule.
+Hughes also requested the station to show more Westerns and films about aviation.
+He eventually decided to purchase the station so he could have it operate as he wanted (though under his ownership, continuing to run CBS programming as scheduled and expected if preempted, most of the time).
 Greenspun sold the station to Hughes Tool Company on March 30, 1968.
 After Hughes' death in 1976, the station was held in an outside trust for another two years until 1978, when it was sold to Landmark Communications (Landmark Communications renamed itself to Landmark Media Enterprises in September 2008).